alexeygumirov/pandoc-for-pdf-how-to/README.md

     -resample 300 -resize 1700x -density 300 $TARGET_IMG_FILE.png
 ```

-It is important to mention, that order of options does matter.
+It is important to mention that order of options does matter.
 The instruction above makes steps in the following order:

 1. `-set units PixelsPerInch`: Sets density units in Pixels per Inch instead of default `PixelsperCantimeter`.
 2. `-resample 300`: Changes resolution of the image from its current DPI (PPI) to 300 DPI (PPI).
 It is not just change of meta-data, this parameter makes **convert** to re-process image.